savelee/leeboonstra.com/source/_posts/tutorial-full-stack-javascript-for-the-enterprise-getting-started-with-ext-js-node-js-express-mongodb-and-docker-5.md

 title: >-
   Tutorial: Full-stack JavaScript for the Enterprise.
 Getting started with: Ext JS, Node.js, Express, MongoDB and Docker.
 (5)
+description: Part 5 of the tutorial full stack JS development with Ext JS, Node.js, MongoDB and Docker
 tags:
   - Docker
   - Node.js